 Prevent the slug of a trashed page or post from conflicting with the slug desired for a new page or post.
 NOTE: NO LONGER NECESSARY AS OF WORDPRESS 4.

 This plugin implements the belief that a trashed page or post should not in any way conflict with a new page or post when it comes to slugs.
-In essence, a new page or post takes precedence over anything in the trash.
+In essence, a new page or post should take precedence over anything in the trash.
 After all, the page/post is in the trash for a reason.

 If what WordPress does is unclear, here's an example to help clarify things: